-erson and his o Wellness Benefit.
-Includes a schedule for Preventive Services, without cost sharing, recommended by the U.S. Preventive Services Task Force, the Advisory Commission on Immunization Practices of the Centers for Disease Control, and the Health Resources and Services Administration.
+Wellness Benefit.
+Includes a schedule for Preventive Services, without cost sharing, recommended by the U.S. Preventive Services Task Force, the Advisory Commission Resc .
+Participant on Immunization Practices of the Centers for Disease Control, and the Health Resources and Services Administration.
 See "Covered Services."

 You.
-An Eligible Employee or Eligible Retiree.
-Sometimes "You" means both the Covered Person and his or her Covered Dependent(s).
+An Eligible Participant.
+Sometimes "You" means both the Covered Participant and his or her Covered Dependent.
 The booklet will tell You when this is the case.